drlukeparry/pycork/README.rst

  :target: https://pepy.tech/project/pycork

 Pycork is a Python library offering the functionality of the Cork boolean CSG library in a compiler friendly form suitable across all platforms.
-The library includes the dependencies for the Multi-Precision Integer and Rationals (MPIR) used by the Cork libary to provide a simpler route for compiling the package individually and also python bindings.
-Refactoring has been done to tidy up the existing code base that can be built using CMake and on Windows.
+The library includes the dependencies for the Multi-Precision Integer and Rationals (MPIR) 3.0 built-in used by the Cork libary to provide a simpler route for compiling the package for individuals and in addition, generating python bindings for use in other projects.
+Refactoring has been done to tidy up the existing codebase that can be built across multiple platforms, in particular Windows, using CMake.

-The python bindings are simple and offer access to  the core functionality offered by the Cork library.
-Additionally, it removes the awkard requirement to generate .off files used in the command-line option for Cork library.
-This is simply done by passing the triangular meshes (vertices, tri faces) as numpy arrays as arugments for each function.
+The python bindings are simple and offer access to the core functionality offered by the Cork library to perform boolean operations on watertight meshes.
+Additionally, it removes the awkard step of generatig .off files that are used in the command-line interface of the Cork library.
+The user may pass triangular meshes (vertices, tri faces indices) as numpy arrays to each function.

 For further information, see the latest `release notes <https://github.com/drlukeparry/pycork/blob/master/CHANGELOG.md>`_.